 It’s normal to lose your cool sometimes as a parent.
 And parenting a child with learning and thinking differences can be especially tricky.
-When you feel that you’re getting upset with him during a confrontation, having a cool-down plan in place can be a big help.
+When you feel yourself getting upset with your child during a confrontation, having a cool-down plan in place can be a big help.

 Review these steps and personalize your plan when you’re feeling calm.
 It can help you stay cool in the heat of the moment.

 This can help you avoid saying something to your child that you’ll regret.
 Learn to recognize when you’re reaching that level.
 Then tell your child that you need a break.